 How Do Digital X-Rays Work?

 For the most part, digital x-rays are similar to traditional dental x-rays.
 However, digital dental x-rays use sensors which are placed comfortably in your mouth.
 These sensors capture the images of your teeth, tissue, and bones.
 The sensors that are used are the main advantage of using digital technology over traditional methods.
 The sensors are connected to a computer, which can quickly and accurately diagnose any problems with your teeth.
-Also, Dr. Stevens can use these digital images to more thoroughly explain to you what the problem is and how he will make it better.
+Also, we can use these digital images to more thoroughly explain to you what the problem is and how we will make it better.